 South Suburban Emergency Response Team

-Park Forest police officers who show an aptitude for self-initiated activity on patrol, tactical skills, and a dedication to the 24 hour demands of Special Operations are considered for positions on SSERT.
-Assigned officers still perform their day-to-day duties at the Park Forest Police Department, but train 16 hours per month with SSERT and are on call 24 hours a day, responding for high risk search warrants, barricaded gunmen, and hostage situations as required.
+Park Forest police officers who show an aptitude for self-initiated activity on patrol, tactical skills, and a dedication to the 24-hour demands of Special Operations are considered for positions on SSERT.
+Assigned officers still perform their day-to-day duties at the Park Forest Police Department, but train 16 hours per month with SSERT and are on call 24 hours a day, responding to high-risk search warrants, barricaded gunmen, and hostage situations as required.

 ILEAS Mobile Field Force